Sjoerd van Steenkiste

 sjoerdvansteenkiste at gmail dot com

-I am a Research Scientist at Google Research in Mountain View interested in fundamental problems in machine learning and artificial intelligence.
+About.
+I am a Research Scientist at Google Research in Mountain View conducting foundational research on Machine Learning (ML) and Artificial Intelligence (AI).
 Previously, I was a Postdoctoral Researcher at the Dalle Molle Institute for Artificial Intelligence (IDSIA), after receiving my PhD in Informatics (Artificial Intelligence) in November 2020 under the guidance of Prof. Jürgen Schmidhuber.
 I received an MSc in Artificial Intelligence, an MSc in Operations Research, and a BSc in Knowledge Engineering from Maastricht University.
 I have also spent time at Google Brain, NNAISENSE, and AtonRâ as a research intern.

-Currently, my research mainly focuses on compositional generalization in vision/language, learning structured 'symbol-like' representations with neural networks, and the binding problem.
-I have also worked on (meta) reinforcement learning, neuroevolution, and multiwavelets.
+More broadly, I am interested in multimodality (eg. combining vision + language), compositional generalization, learning structured 'symbol-like' representations with neural networks, and the binding problem.
+Previously, I have also worked on (meta) reinforcement learning, neuroevolution, and multiwavelets.

 CV / Google Scholar / GitHub / Twitter / Thesis (slides)